jurassicjordan/GoobleBoxVR/README.md

+GoobleBoxVR

 Named after the Rick and Morty device that powered a mini universe inside a car battery.

-This project is a python based script for converting a Wii balance board into a "run in blace" monodirectional VR treadmill, by emulating either the W key, or joystick input for a gamepad controller.
+This project is a python based script for converting a Wii balance board into a "run in place" monodirectional VR treadmill, by emulating either the W key, or joystick input for a gamepad controller.

 It measures the 4 corners of the balance board's analog weight sensors, avarages the left and right sensors, and looks for foot step padderns, to translate into a joystick or W key input.
 It also detects (albeit delayed) jumps via some kind of coding wizardry that I still don't fully understand.